chrisbroski/fetchbot/README.md

 ## Fetchbot Alpha

-The first version only has the intermediate goal of chasing a ball so no grabbing mechanism is needed.
+The first version only has the intermediate goal of chasing a ball, so no grabbing mechanism is needed.

 ### Hardware